kvecchione/kvecchione.com/content/home/experience.md

   description = """
   Responsibilities:

-  * Transition legacy middlware platforms to container platforms
+  * Transition legacy middleware platforms to container platforms
   * Leverage Docker, Ansible, Python, and other tools to automate processes
   * Coach team on modern automation tools and practices
   """